rchin157/NSERC2020-RescheduleFPTAS/readme.txt

 -----------------

-Running with -g will automatically generate all parameters and enumerate all valid combinations of s.

 ###

 The project now includes an instance generator under the numericaltesting folder.
 Running the program located there will generate a variety of instances.